-You can customize predefined colors and values for each Range format rule.
+You can also customize predefined colors and values for each Range format rule.

-The Grid dashboard item allows you to apply conditional formatting to data items which provide data to the dimension and measurecolumn types.
+A Grid dashboard item allows you to apply conditional formatting to data items which provide data to the dimension and measure column types.

 You can use hidden measures to specify a condition used to apply formatting to visible values.
 New appearance settings are applied to grid cells that correspond to the target dimension/measure values.

-The Pivot dashboard item allows you to use conditional formatting for measures in the Values section and dimensions in the Columns/Rows sections.
+A Pivot dashboard item applies conditional formatting to cell values.
+You can calculate a format rule by measures placed in the Values section and dimensions placed in the Columns or Rows sections.